Turkish Hammam & Everything You Need To Know

 Hammam Tips To Remember

 • Traditional hammams in cities and towns are open very early and don’t close until late, usually around midnight.
-It’s not the best idea to go late at night if you’re a lone female traveler.
+Going late at night is not the best idea if you’re a lone female traveler.

 • The attendant will not touch any part of you that is considered private, so no worries!